Pet Travel From the United States to Australia

 - After the request is submitted, USDA will complete a separate identity declaration, based on the information provided by the two accredited veterinarians in the first and second accredited veterinarian identity declarations.
 USDA will upload the endorsed USDA identity declaration in VEHCS and email it directly to Australia.

-- Once the USDA identity declaration certificate is marked Completed in VEHCS, you/exporter may then proceed to the next step in Australia’s step-by-step guide for dogs or cats.
+- Once the USDA identity declaration certificate is marked "Completed" in VEHCS, you/the exporter may then proceed to the next step in Australia’s step-by-step guide for dogs or cats.

-6-Month Waiting Period: The dog or cat is only eligible for export to Australia at least 180 days after the blood sample arrives at the laboratory for the RNATT.
-You can find additional information about the waiting period on your import permit issued by Australia.
+The dog or cat is only eligible for export to Australia at least 180 days after the blood sample arrives at the laboratory for the RNATT.
+You can find more information about the waiting period on your import permit issued by Australia.

 - RSAT